 Steve Hall is the founding director of the StandDown Texas Project.
 He was chief of staff to the Attorney General of Texas from 1983-1991, and an administrator of the Texas Resource Center from 1993-1995.
 Mr. Hall has worked for the U.S. Congress and several Texas legislators.
 He has worked as a public affairs/public relations counselor for private industry, nonprofits, and political clients.
 Mr. Hall has served as communications director for two statewide political campaigns in Texas.
 He is a former journalist and a recipient of a Texas AP Broadcasters award for investigative reporting.

-Veronica Jarrett is a financial operations specialist and sees her mission in the community as building financially strong organizations.
-She previously served as the Chief Financial Officer of the Food Bank for New York City where she was responsible for the organization’s fiscal oversight and financial administration.
-Prior to joining the Food Bank, Ms. Jarrett was the Chief Financial Officer of Youth and Family Alternatives, Inc. in Florida where she had oversight of risk management matters as well as the financial administration.
-She has more than twenty-six years of accounting and audit experience in the public accounting, government, private and non-profit industries and has served within the non-profit arena since 1999.
-Ms. Jarrett teaches budgeting, cash management and small business accounting through local community organizations and churches in New York, New Jersey and Florida.
+Veronica E. Jarrett is a strategic financial management professional, who sees her mission as building financially strong organizations.
+Her company, Jarrett Consulting Group, LLC, which she founded in 2014 provides financial management services for non-profits and small businesses.
+Ms. Jarrett previously served as the Chief Financial Officer of the Food Bank For New York City where she was responsible for the complete fiscal oversight and financial administration of the organization.
+She was also the Chief Financial Officer of Youth and Family Alternatives, Inc. in Florida where she had oversight of risk management matters as well as the financial administration.
+Having started her career at the KPMG accounting firm, Ms. Jarrett has more than twenty-eight years of accounting and audit experience in the public accounting, government, private and non-profit industries and has served within the non-profit arena since 1999.
+She occasionally teaches budgeting, cash management and small business accounting through local community organizations and churches in New York, New Jersey and Florida.
+She has a BBA in Accounting from Bernard M. Baruch College, CUNY, and an MBA in Leadership and Entrepreneurship from Walden University.

 Norman L. Reimer